CSAMP/delta-secchi-temperature-data/README.md

 We used the package [deltareportr](https://github.com/sbashevkin/deltareportr) to obtain available delta water quality and saved the results in  `delta_water_quality_data.csv`.
 See `get_data.R` for more details.

-[deltareportr](https://github.com/sbashevkin/deltareportr) documentation gives the following data sources for the water quality variables, pulled from the [discretewq](https://github.com/sbashevkin/discretewq/) package:
+The [deltareportr](https://github.com/sbashevkin/deltareportr) documentation gives the following data sources for the water quality variables, pulled from the [discretewq](https://github.com/sbashevkin/discretewq/) package:
 * "EMP" (Environmental Monitoring Program)
 * "STN" (Summer Townet Survey)
 * "FMWT" (Fall Midwater Trawl)